spaceship-prompt/spaceship-prompt/README.md

 ## Options

 Now you have ability to disable elements of Spaceship.
 All options must be overridden in your `.zshrc` file.

+Take a look at popular option presets or share your own configuration in [Presets](https://github.com/denysdovhan/spaceship-zsh-theme/wiki/Presets) wiki page.

 ### Order